 After a DUI/DWI license suspension, part of the reinstatement process includes filing a Florida FR44 insurance certificate with the state.
 FR44 insurance is also called Florida DUI insurance.

 UltraCar Insurance helps you by surveying top-rated insurance companies to find the best rate and policy to suit your needs.
-Trying to figure out all the ins and outs of obtaining Florida FR44 insurance can be confusing.
+Determining all the ins and outs of obtaining Florida FR44 insurance can be confusing.
 Our licensed agents can guide you through the process and complete an electronic filing of your FR44 certificate within 20 minutes.

 What is FR44 insurance?

 What’s the difference between SR22 and FR44 insurance?
-SR22 insurance Florida is for non-alcohol related traffic offenses.
+SR22 insurance in Florida is for non-alcohol-related traffic offenses.
 FR44 insurance is for DUI/DWI offenses.
 You’ll want to keep your FR44 certificate in good standing without lapse to avoid another license suspension.
 Initially and at renewal, you’ll have to pay your FR44 premium in full for six months.

 How much does Florida DUI insurance cost?